inspecta/hello-rails-react/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank...
+I would like to thank Microverse for their continued support.
+They've provided us with the reading material that have helped us to create this application.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>